pgte/duplex-emitter/README.md

 # duplex-emitter

-Turns a duplex streams into an event emitter.
+Turns a duplex stream into an event emitter.

 ## Create